olcf/olcf-user-docs/software/containers_on_frontier.rst

 The below example uses a 2 node job, but it generalizes to larger jobs.

-1. Start a 2-node interactive job.
-Make note of the node list.
-You will be sshing into the node running rank 0 later. nodes later.
+1. Start a 2-node interactive job e.g. ``salloc -t 00:50:00 -A gen107 -N2 -qdebug``.
+Make note of
+   the nodelist (run ``srun hostname | sort`` to print the list in the terminal).
+You will be sshing into the node running rank 0 later, which is usually the first node on the list.
 2. Load the container modules

    ::

      module load olcf-container-tools